MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Methods

 \paragraph{Taking actions} Each environment step takes an action vector which maps to a control signal for each actuator in the animal model.
 The simulation is driven forward for a fixed timestep using this control signal to actuate the body.
 The duration of this timestep determines the policy's action rate, which can be different for each animal model; this is defined in the environment configuration.

-\paragraph{Reward} Similar to previous work \cite{Aldarondo2024-nc,Vaxenburg2025-mb, Peng2018-di}, we decompose the objective of our rat and fly into four complementary reward terms to train the motion imitation policy.
-Together, they provide a dense reward signal representing the correct pose of the animal.
-At time $t$, the instantaneous reward is a weighted sum
+\paragraph{Reward} Similar to previous work \cite{Aldarondo2024-nc,Vaxenburg2025-mb, Peng2018-di}, we decompose the motion-imitation objective into a configurable sum of tracking rewards and control costs.
+Together, they provide a dense reward signal representing the correct pose of the animal while discouraging energetically or dynamically excessive control.
+At time $t$, the instantaneous reward is

+where $\mathcal{I}$ is the set of enabled imitation terms in the environment configuration and the three subtracted terms are the control costs.

-where each $r^{(\cdot)}_t\!\in[0,1]$ increases as the learner better matches the registered reference trajectory.
-We define each of the reward terms as a gaussian kernel using L2 distance between the agent's pose and the reference data:
+Each imitation reward $r^i_t\!\in[0,1]$ increases as the learner better matches the registered reference trajectory.
+We define these terms as Gaussian kernels using L2 distance between the agent state and the reference data:

-The $\sigma$ term is configured for each reward term based on the distance scales.
+The $\sigma_i$ term is configured for each reward term based on the distance scales.